 Sometimes you don’t want a customer to have access to ALL of the photos you take on a job.
 To send specific photos, follow these steps:

 Select View All in the photos section of the project

 Tap the paper airplane in the bottom right corner

 👏👏👏 to you for making it through this guide!
 Now you’ve got the tools to go out and put CompanyCam to work for you.

-If you run into anything along the way that you can’t find answers for in this guide, check out our crash courses.
-P.S.
-If you finish all eight of them, we’ll send you some CoCam swag.
+If you run into anything along the way that you can’t find answers for in this guide, check out our help site.

 And if you like the way that gear fits and you want some more, consider becoming a CompanyCam Closer.
-Closers can earn tiered prizes, like Yeti coolers, Carhartt jackets, and Segway scooters when they refer others to sign up for CompanyCam.
-To learn more, follow this link or tap the gift icon at the top of the CompanyCam app.
+Closers can earn cash when they refer others to sign up for CompanyCam.
+To learn more, follow this link or tap the $$$ at the top of the CompanyCam app.